-Arena REIT Management Limited (a wholly owned subsidiary of ARL) replaced Arena Investment Management Limited as responsible entity of the Trusts on 12 December 2014.
+Arena REIT Management Limited (a wholly owned subsidiary of ARL) is Responsible Entity of the Trusts.

 Responsible entity

 The Responsible Entity or its related parties are entitled to receive fees in accordance with the Group's constitution, from the Group and its controlled entities.